Rajpratik71/linux-manPages/pnmtile.md

        pnmtile width height [pnmfile]

 DESCRIPTION
        Reads a portable anymap as input.
-Replicates it until it is the spec‐ ified size, and produces a portable anymap as output.
+Replicates it until it is the specified size, and produces a portable anymap as output.

 SEE ALSO
        pnm(5)